-If you want to be a leader, you need to get in the game early.
-You don't become a leader by finishing second.
-And you don't become better by being the same.
-We have been fine-tuning our symmetrical AWD technology for over 40 years.
-This wealth of experience has led to a vehicle line up with the widest range of AWD systems offered by any one manufacturer.
-We take AWD seriously because we know that - if the goal is making cars safer, more capable and more fun-to-drive, in all possible driving conditions, with higher levels of confidence - 4 is better than 2.
+There’s nothing like being prepared for anything the season throws at you.
+Symmetrical Full-Time AWD is here to handle all winter conditions.
+We have been fine-tuning our Symmetrical AWD technology for over 40 years in order to take on all conditions.
+This wealth of experience has led to a vehicle lineup with the widest range of AWD systems offered by any one manufacturer.
+We take AWD seriously because we know that – if the goal is making cars safer, more capable and more fun-to-drive, in all possible driving conditions in Canada – four always proves to better than two.

-Traction dictates how well a vehicle accelerates, how it handles curves and inclines, how quickly it stops and how it performs on uneven or slick surfaces.
-Capturing the most traction possible is key to optimizing vehicle performance, handling and proactive safety in a variety of conditions.
-Here are some reasons why 4 is better than 2 in this respect - and why Subaru symmetrical full-time AWD is a better 4.
+Traction dictates how well a vehicle accelerates, how it handles curves and inclines, how quickly it stops and how it performs on slippery, uneven or icy surfaces.
+Symmetrical Full-Time AWD ensures the most traction possible to optimize vehicle performance and handling in a variety of winter conditions.
+Here are some reasons why four is better than two, and why Symmetrical Full-Time AWD is better than part-time AWD.

-Although a 2WD system can be front-wheel drive (FWD) or rear-wheel drive (RWD), FWD is most often found in everyday passenger cars and is the least expensive to produce.
-Its strength is in normal driving conditions, where the front wheels are required only to manage the demands of gentle cornering and mild power delivery.
-When demands intensify, the weaknesses of FWD become quickly apparent:
+Although a 2WD system can be front-wheel drive (FWD) or rear-wheel drive (RWD), FWD is most often found in everyday passenger cars because it is less expensive to manufacture.
+Its strength is in normal driving conditions, where the front wheels are required to manage the demands of gentle cornering and mild power delivery.
+When demands intensify, the weaknesses of FWD soon becomes apparent:

-- In corners, FWD vehicles tend to understeer: The driver turns the wheel in the direction of the corner, but the high demands of cornering and inefficient power delivery can lead to a loss of traction and less stable, less direct cornering
+- In corners, especially when slippery, FWD vehicles tend to understeer: The driver turns the wheel in the direction of the corner, but the high demands of cornering and inefficient power delivery can lead to a loss of traction and less stable, less direct cornering.

-- In slick or loose conditions, FWD can suffer greatly because all of the demands are on the front wheels for power delivery, cornering and braking - with significantly less traction available
+- In snowy or icy conditions, FWD can suffer greatly because all of the demands are on the front wheels for power delivery, cornering and braking – with significantly less traction available.

-Result: A drivetrain and a vehicle that is inherently unbalanced much of the time.
+Result: A vehicle that is inherently unbalanced much of the time.

 A part-time (on demand) AWD system operates in 2WD mode (FWD on most vehicles) most of the time and automatically switches to AWD when conditions warrant.
 It's also best under normal driving conditions when there's not much work for the wheels to do.
 However, when conditions require power to be sent to the other wheels, challenges arise:

-- The power-splitting mechanism of the on-demand AWD system is generally limited to helping you get going when starting to accelerate in a low-traction situation
+- The power-splitting mechanism of the on-demand AWD system is generally limited to helping you get going when starting to accelerate in low-traction situations.

-- When driving in slick conditions at higher speeds or on a very long and curvy road, the on-demand system can struggle to keep pace with the circumstances
+- When driving in slick conditions at higher speeds or on a very long and curvy road, the on-demand system can struggle to keep pace with changing circumstances.

-- If conditions change suddenly, the on-demand system may not be able to react quickly enough to avoid potential hazards
+- If conditions change suddenly, the on-demand system may not be able to react soon enough to provide the correct traction.

-Result: This type of drivetrain is typically also unbalanced and limited in AWD mode when you need it most .
+Result: This type of drivetrain is also typically unbalanced and limited in AWD mode when you need it most in winter.

-While part-time (on-demand) AWD systems only respond to a loss of traction, full-time AWD systems are always engaged and always active, making them the most effective and safest solution for all possible driving conditions.
-These systems are also particularly adept at handling unpredictable driving conditions, when immediate response is critical.
+While part-time (on-demand) AWD systems only respond to a loss of traction, full-time AWD systems are always engaged and always active, making them the most effective and safest solution for all possible winter conditions.
+These systems are also particularly adept at handling unpredictable driving conditions, when response times are critical.
 Here are some key differences that make full-time AWD the best choice:

-- Full-time AWD maximizes available traction right from the start by sending power to all four wheels and maintaining power when road surfaces take a turn for the worse - this ensures high levels of control, stability and overall confidence
+- Full-time AWD maximizes available traction right from the start by sending power to all four wheels and maintaining power when road surfaces take a turn for the worse – that ensures high levels of control, stability and overall confidence in all weather.

-- The latest full-time AWD systems are more lightweight, more efficient and more reliable than ever before - and Subaru symmetrical full-time AWD is the example that proves this rule
+- Advanced full-time AWD systems are more lightweight, more efficient and more reliable than ever before – and Subaru Symmetrical Full-Time AWD is the example that proves that rule in Canadian conditions.